adamsilver/fdpb/05-Inbox-Management.md

 On the web there are several elements that represent lists:

 - tabular data (`<table>`)
-- description lists (which used to be called definition lists) (`<dl>`)
+- description lists (formely known as *definition lists*) (`<dl>`)
 - unordered lists (`<ul>`)
 - ordered lists (`ol`)

-We can't discuss the merit of these until we orientate ourselves around a specific problem that needs solving.
+We can't discuss the merit of each of these until we orientate ourselves around a specific problem that needs solving.
 To do this, we'll design an inbox.
 The aim of course is to achieve a zen-like state of Inbox Zero[^].

-To get to Inbox Zero our interace must enable users to delete, archive and mark spam.
+To get to Inbox Zero our interace must enable users to delete, archive and mark emails as spam.
 But not just one at a time.
 In bulk.

-Whilst this chapter is about email, the principles and design patterns are applicable to most, if not all types of lists that may benefit from bulk actions.
+Whilst this chapter is about email, the principles and design patterns are applicable to most, if not all types of lists that need to be operated on in bulk.

 ## Everything is list

-Semantically speaking everything is a list.
+Semantically speaking, everything is a list.
 The things on the page are a list of things on the page.
 Pedanticism aside, we need to decide what type of list is best for our inbox.

 Tables work when representing two-dimensional data.
-In our case, rows represent emails and columns represent the recipient, subject and sent date etc. Interestingly, Gmail omits table headings, suggesting that tables are less appropriate in this case.
+In our case, rows represent emails and columns represent recipient, subject and date sent.
+Interestingly, Gmail omits table headings, suggesting that tables are less appropriate in this case.

-We could represent rows as list items and (at least in big screens) make them *look* like columns.
+We could represent rows as list items and (at least in big screens) visually present them as columns.
 This brings us to the first problem.
-Tables aren't particularly responsive.
+Tables aren't especially responsive.

 Tables are semantically tied to the way they look.
 Meaning it's hard to make tables not *look* like tables.
-There are some solutions, but they are not particularly cross-browser friendly.
+There are some solutions, but they are not particularly cross-browser.
 However, striving to make tables (or any other element) not look like a table is materially dishonest[^].

 Tables *are* a good choice when the data needs contextual information to make it useful.
 For example, *23* is ambiguous without *goals scored* and *Lionel Messi* as column and row headings respectively.

 Our inbox, however, is seemingly less tabular.
 It's a list of emails that if read out as ‘From Heydon, subject: Buttons, 19/09/2017 at 9am’ would be quite readable.
 You might even argue that the verbosity of having column headings is something that hinders, as opposed to helps the experience.
 Mailchimp, which is not an inbox, has a similar interface to Gmail but uses list items:

 ![Mailchimp List](./images/mailchimp-list.png)

 It looks the same, but the advantage of list items over table rows is that they are maleable.
 We can style them differently and more appropriatelty for small and big screens alike.
 Semantics on the web is hard.
 Only once we take a step back and critique solutions from several angles does the ‘right’ solution present itself.

 This may seem a bit out of place in a book about form patterns but forms aren't something that exist in a vaccum.
 They are a major part of an interface, but they rarely form an interface on their own.

 On balance, an unordered list is preferential.
 This is not to say tables are bad.
 We can't classify elements as *good* and *bad*.
 We simply need to understand their meaning, their behaviour and their constraints.
-From here we may choose to classify them as *appropriate* or *inappropriate*.
+It's better to classify elements as *appropriate* or *inappropriate* for the given problem.

-Here's our inbox:
+How it might look:

 ![Inbox](./images/inbox.png)

-HTML:

 ```HTML
 <ul class="inbox">